WW II VETERANS MEMORIAL TRAIL:

 Directions:

-To start from downtown Mansfield: Take exit 30 off of I-495 and travel north on South Main St. When you enter downtown on North Main St, look for Old Colony Rd on your right.
+To start from downtown Mansfield [Northern End]: Take exit 30 off of I-495 and travel north on South Main St. When you enter downtown on North Main St, look for Old Colony Rd on your right.
 A public parking lot is located here.

-To start from Fruit Street parking lot; Take exit 30 off of I-495 and travel north on South Main St. Take your first right onto Hall St (green airport sign) and follow until it merges and become Fruit St. Follow Fruit St past the Mansfield Airport and spot the parking lot on your left.
+To start from Fruit Street parking lot in Mansfield [Southern End]; Take exit 30 off of I-495 and travel north on South Main St. Take your first right onto Hall St (green airport sign) and follow until it merges and become Fruit St. Follow Fruit St past the Mansfield Airport and spot the parking lot on your left.

-Starting from the Fruit Street parking lot; The paved WW II Veterans Memorial Trail heads north from the parking lot.
-A map board is located here.
+Starting from the Fruit Street parking lot in Mansfield [Southern End]; The paved WW II Veterans Memorial Trail heads North from the parking lot.
+A Map Board is located here.

 A stone-dust path parallels the paved trail.
 This is a straight trail with no turns and although wooded on both sides is wide open.
-White mileage markers are painted on the pavement in both directions.
-Continuing along the trail, an open field is now along your left side as you start to enter the town.
-The paved trail ends at 1.5 miles next to another signboard, but the trail continues straight utilizing parking lots and low volume Old Colony Rd.
-This brings you to downtown and Main St at 1.9 miles.
+White Mileage Markers are painted on the pavement in both directions.
+Continuing along the trail, an open field is now along your left side followed by a residential corridor.
+Come to East St at 1.6 miles.
+Map Board.
+Here the trail follows a double-wide sidewalk through Mansfield.
+Several road crossings before you come to main St at 1.9 miles.

 HH